MarinosGal/GraphServer/README.md

 # Database Installation
 1. Download MonetDB from the official site: https://www.monetdb.org/Downloads
-2. Run the installer, based on the os that you chose and select the default installation.
+2. Run the installer and select the default installation.

 # Run the Application
 1. After the installation of MonetDB, run the the MonetDB SQL Server and the MonetDB SQL Client.
 Create a database called 'monetdb', using the MonetDB SQL Client.